otacke/h5pxapikatchu/readme.txt

 == GDPR ==
 Please note that as of May 25, 2018 you may have to comply with the General Data Privacy Regulation (GDPR, http://gdpr-info.eu/).

+H5PxAPIkatchu supports the functions that WordPress offers to
+- use suggestion for your privacy statement text,
+- export personal data of a user, and
+- delete personal data of a user.

-If you're using H5PxAPIkachu, by processing the xAPI statements you're processing at least these personal data items according to art.
+Background: If you're using H5PxAPIkachu, by processing the xAPI statements you're processing at least these personal data items according to art.
 4 GDPR:

 - xAPI statement: Actor/name (Full name of the Agent)
 - xAPI statement:Actor/Inverse Functional Identifier (email address, openID or account data within the host system)